 5) Create safeguards for collecting cash

 Even if you reduce the amount of cash being handled, there will always be a certain amount that changes hands, especially during collection-plate passing or at events.
-"Ask at least two people to count cash and verify amounts," suggests Ronny Mitchell, audit manager for accounting and tax advisory firm CohnReznick LLP.
+You should always have at least two people count cash and verify amounts.
 If cash needs to be stored before it goes to the bank, use vaults or safes that require two keys to open, and distribute the keys separately to church leaders.